RELEASE255/ML01_project/README.md

 # 💡 Overview

 **ML01** is a fully DIY through-hole LED board driven by a **Raspberry Pi Pico 2W** and two **TPIC6B595** shift registers.
-Built for enthusiasts makers, learners, and creative tinkerers, this product combining:
+Built for makers, learners, and electronic enthusiasts, this product combining:

 - Electronics learning
 - Soldering practice